-DEVOTIONAL PRAYER FOR MARCH
+DEVOTIONAL PRAYER FOR AUGUST

 Lord Jesus Christ, you travelled through towns and villages curing every disease and illness.
 At your command, the sick were made well.
-Come to our aid now, in the midst of the global spread of the coronavirus, that we may experience your healing love.
+Come to our aid now, in the midst of the global spread of the Coronavirus, that we may experience your healing love.

 Heal those who are sick with the virus.
 May they regain their strength and health through quality medical care.
 Heal us from our fear, which prevents nations from working together and neighbours from helping one another.
 Heal us from our pride, which made us claim invulnerability to a disease that knows no borders.